Lowland whisky is known for its smooth and floral malts and the region is home to some of Scotland’s finest distilleries.

 Bourbon casks come from Kentucky, while others come from a variety of sources

-Like a number of other Scotch whisky distilleries, Kingsbarns also has a gin distillery. –Darnley’s Gin (London Dry style).
+Like a number of other Lowland whisky distilleries, Kingsbarns also has a gin distillery. – Darnley’s Gin (London Dry style).

 Distillery tours